radi0sus/xyz2tab/README.md

 ```
 to open the XYZ.
 It gives the following output:

 Tables with general information.
-Please note that the covalent radius (column `Cov. radius`) has been increased by `Covalent Radius +  = 8 %` and bonds have been calculated by the sum of the radii given in the column `Cov. radius +`.
+Please note that the covalent radius (column `Cov. radius`) has been increased by `Covalent radius +  = 8 %` and bonds have been calculated by the sum of the radii given in the column `Cov. radius +`.
 ```
 -------------------  ------------
 Filename          :  asa.xyz